De Jong 'wants to stay' at Barcelona

-Frenkie De Jong: Barcelona midfielder 'wants to stay' says club president Laporta
+Frenkie de Jong: Barcelona midfielder 'wants to stay' says club president Laporta

 Frenkie de Jong "wants to stay" at Barcelona despite interest from Manchester United, says the club's president Joan Laporta.